Learning Markovian Dynamics with Spectral Maps: Conclusions

 \section{Conclusions}

-Spectral map learns CVs corresponding to the slowest modes and dominant relaxation times without the need to specify a lag time.
-Spectral map is able to identify slow kinetics by maximizing a spectral gap of a Markov transition matrix that is built based on probabilities between samples, in contrast to other techniques based on counting transitions within configuration space discretized into states.
-It is known that incorrectly selecting a lag time can lead to non-Markovian dynamics and, therefore, to non-negligible memory effects.
-This can cause the mixing of slow and fast timescales and result in large errors in estimated kinetics~\cite{schultze2021time,kozlowski2023uncertainties}.
-However, it is important to note that spectral map exchanges specifying temporal parameters (lag time) to spatial parameters (neighborhood size).
-Estimating scale constants is also known to affect the reduced representation~\cite{berry2015nonparametric,berry2016variable}.
-Although methods for identifying slow CVs based on lag time~\cite{hernandez2013identification,wehmeyer2018time,mardt2018vampnets} are well established and commonly used, spectral map is a recently developed technique.
-Therefore, it is yet to be determined whether estimating scale constants is more practical than selecting lag times.
+Many techniques for learning slow CVs rely partly on identifying lag times.
+In contrast, spectral map learns CVs describing the slowest modes and dominant relaxation times without requiring a specific lag time.
+This is possible as spectral map estimates transition probabilities between samples, unlike other techniques that rely on counting configurations.
+Selecting an incorrect lag time can lead to non-Markovian dynamics and result in non-negligible memory effects, which can mix slow and fast timescales, causing significant errors in estimated kinetics~\cite{schultze2021time,kozlowski2023uncertainties}.
+However, it is important to note that spectral map exchanges temporal parameters (lag time) for spatial parameters (neighborhood size).
+Estimating scale factors is also known to affect the reduced representation~\cite{berry2015nonparametric,berry2016variable}.
+Although methods for identifying slow CVs using a lag time~\cite{hernandez2013identification,wehmeyer2018time,mardt2018vampnets} are well established and commonly used, spectral map is a recently developed technique.
+Therefore, it is yet to be determined if estimating scale factors is more practical than selecting lag times.

-Spectral map employs the anisotropic diffusion kernel to construct the Markov transition matrix needed to maximize the spectral gap.
-This kernel has been introduced for diffusion map~\cite{coifman2005geometric}, and therefore, it is important to compare this technique to spectral map.
-In diffusion maps, the validity of eigenfunctions cannot be self-consistently checked within the diffusion map framework, and, more importantly, the quality of diffusion coordinates cannot be improved.
-Spectral map does not use eigenfunctions as approximations the reduced representation.
-Instead, a spectral decomposition is done in the reduced space and is used to estimate eigenvalues from which the spectral gap is maximized to obtain CVs corresponding to slow modes of the system.
-While diffusion map approximates eigenfunctions of a Fokker--Planck operator and the corresponding timescale separation based on fixed sampled configurations, spectral map learns a reduced representation by adjusing it to a maximal timescale separation.

-Therefore, spectral map offers more flexibility by iteratively improving slow CVs.
-This helps to verify the quality of CVs and improve data parametrization through the learning process.
-At the beginning of the maximization, the reduced dynamics has non-Markovian characteristics.
-However, as the spectral gap is maximized, the memory effects can be neglected.
-This allows us to obtain slow CVs and, through splitting data into batches, eliminates issues related to computing eigendecompositions for very large datasets.
-Overall, we have demonstrated the ability of spectral map to uncover long-lasting metastable states and the related free-energy landscape by constructing slow reaction coordinates.
-Although spectral map is still in its early stages of development, it has shown a large potential in computing slow reaction coordinates and thus deserves further investigation.